1996 Republican National Convention: Bids

-In mid-February 1994, Los Angeles, California withdrew its bid to have the Los Angeles Convention Center host the convention, citing the previous month's 1994 Northridge earthquake as the reason the city could not afford to finance such a gather in 1996.
+In mid-February 1994, Los Angeles, California, withdrew its bid to have the Los Angeles Convention Center host the convention, citing the previous month's 1994 Northridge earthquake as the reason the city could not afford to finance the hosting of such an event in 1996.

-In late-March 1994, St. Louis, Missouri withdrew its bid.
+In late-March 1994, St. Louis, Missouri, withdrew its bid.

 Logistics

 The San Diego Host Committee, "Sail to Victory '96," was organized on September 8, 1995.

 This was the first national party convention since the 1995 Oklahoma City bombing, which sparked heightened concerns over terrorism.
 The possibility that the explosion of TWA Flight 800 weeks before was a terrorist incident also weighed on convention planners.
 The Convention Center was located on the waterfront, near a harbor frequented by thousands of small boats—upon one of which Dole and Kemp made their ceremonial arrival.
 The police, Coast Guard, and other security presence was massive.

 Convention planners situated the designated protest area several blocks away from the convention center, sparking criticism and legal action.
 It was later moved to a parking lot closer to the building which had originally been designated as an ADA-compliant transportation hub.

 The convention was successful for San Diego, bringing positive publicity to the city and its revitalized waterfront and Gaslamp Quarter.
 The convention committee, however, overran its budget by some $20 million, largely because of the extra costs of security.